 Research on how climate variability and tectonic forcing interact to make a landscape evolve over time has long been limited by the lack of techniques that measure denudation rates over sufficiently long timespans (Coulthard and Van de Wiel, 2013).
 Consequently, the relative role of climate variability and tectonic processes could only be deduced from sediment archives (e.g. Hay et al., 1988).
-However, whether sediment archives offer reliable proxies remains contested because sediment sources and transfer times to depositional sites are often shroudedobscured by stochastic processes that shred environmental signals (Bernhardt et al., 2017; Jerolmack and Paola, 2010; Romans et al., 2016; Sadler, 1981).
+However, whether sediment archives offer reliable proxies remains contested because sediment sources and transfer times to depositional sites are often shrouded (Bernhardt et al., 2017; Jerolmack and Paola, 2010; Romans et al., 2016; Sadler, 1981).